-The Credit One Bank Visa is only worth considering if you have bad credit and are looking for an unsecured card to help you bounce back—particularly if you want a somewhat larger credit limit and can’t afford the deposit for a secured credit card.
-The Credit One Bank Visa offers a minimum credit line of $300, which is more than the minimum some secured cards offer.
+The Credit One Bank Visa for Rebuilding Credit is only worth considering if you have bad credit and are looking for an unsecured card to help you bounce back.
+If you can’t afford the deposit for a secured credit card, the Credit One Visa offers a minimum credit line of $300—more than the minimum some secured cards offer.

-Fairly low APR for an unsecured card made for building credit
+Low APR for an unsecured card in this class

 Potentially high annual fee